Blesmol-IO/netty-osgi/README.md

 Refer to the [example application component](io.blesmol.netty.example/src/io/blesmol/netty/example/Application.java).
 Note its usage of `immediate=true`.
 Without this, the component may stay in a `REGISTERED` OSGi state instead of `ACTIVE`.
 Instead, immediately activate it.

+## API

+### `EventExecutorGroupHandler`

+Specifies a handler wants to use some other `EventExecutorGroup` instead of the default channel event loop.
+The dynamic handler will obtain the event executor group via this interface and pass it when adding the handler to the pipeline.

 ## Use

 * Deploy the API, provider, and util bundles